 One question remains unanswered in my mind too, how relevant to the mechanisms of disease onset in humans are chemically induced models and could that also have a bearing on a lack of a lack of data translatability?

 I’m sure you get the picture; each mouse model can replicate some key aspects of NASH but not all.
 When models are combined, they can mimic the major disease hallmarks, but in doing so may cause “side effects” that are not typical to NASH.
-The requirement to combine or alter the models to suit specific research needs is complex, time-consuming, expensive, extremely difficult to validate and at the end of the day, the data derived using them still isn’t reliably translating into clinical outcomes.
+The requirement to combine or alter the models to suit specific research needs is complex, time-consuming, expensive, extremely difficult to validate and the data derived from them isn’t reliably translating into clinical outcomes.

 Click image to enlarge